'ZDNET Recommends': What exactly does it mean?

 The Blackview MP60 mini PC.

-Blackview, a company best known for its rugged Android smartphones with built-in thermal cameras, has released a new product -- the MP60 Mini PC.
+Blackview, a company best known for its rugged Android smartphones with built-in thermal cameras, released the MP60 Mini PC in late 2022.

-And it's a really nice mini PC, perfect wherever you need a tiny computer, and with the current deals (including an on-page coupon), it can be yours for as little as $150.
+It's a really nice mini PC, perfect wherever you need a tiny computer, and during Amazon's Spring Sale deals, it can be yours for as little as $160 (between Amazon's Prime discount and a coupon).

 The MP60 is a tiny PC packed with ports and cooled by a big fan and six heat pipes.